 We consider it an honor to assist those seeking a Greenville-area cemetery, serving families from Powdersville to Northlake.
-Please contact us if you need immediate assistance with burial arrangements in Piedmont, or if you would like to arrange a guided tour of our cemetery.
+Please contact us if you need with burial arrangements in Piedmont, or if you would like to arrange a guided tour of our cemetery.

 Our historic cemetery in Greenville

 In 1958, Dwight Holder and Dick Herbert founded Greenville Memorial Gardens on an old cotton plantation.
 Our office, built with peg construction in 1821, once served as a watering point for stagecoach horses en route from Greenville to Augusta.
 Today, we open our doors and our hearts to families from all traditions, backgrounds and faiths.

 "The staff was extremely friendly and offered a discount on other plots that I wanted to purchase.
 Will definatly be using them again.
 Thank you!"

 "We have a pre-arrangement.
 Very good option to have.
 They handled us with dignity and respect to our feelings and was very kind."

 "Very professional yet personal assistance in one time of sorrow."